Investing 1015 Mins Read

-What is the difference between debt and equity?
+What is the difference between equity and debt funds?

 Debt funds are those which invest in the debt market and instruments that yield a fixed and specific income.
 These mutual funds are considered to be low-risk ones and are ideal for investors who cannot bear rapid fluctuations in the market.
 Government bonds are an example of such funds.
 Contrary to popular belief, debt funds also grow well.
 However, comparing their growth with the growth of equity funds is like comparing apples and oranges – the two markets function quite differently.